vaynonym/2D-Platformer-in-C/README.md

 # 2D-Platformer-in-C
-Programming a 2D platformer in C as part of a Project for the course "Procedural Programming" at the TUHH.
+Programming a 2D platformer in C as part of a Project for a university course

 # Used resources
 * https://ansimuz.itch.io/magic-cliffs-environment